tedneward/Azgaarnoth/Magic/Spells/psychic-wind.md

 For the duration, as bonus action, you can change the direction in which the line blasts from you.

-***At Higher Levels***.
-When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for every two slot levels above 3rd.
+***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the damage increases by 1d6 for every two slot levels above 3rd.